AguaClara/UASB/Reports and Manuals/summer2018report.md

    added first to pipes, then additional volume fills the influent tank.
 Pipe_height is total length of pipe above water level set by effluent line.
 Assumes schedule 40 pipe.
-   For influent system with no standing water in pipes, set pipe height to 0.
+   For influent system with no space in pipes above standing water level, set pipe height to 0.

   """